Ajnabee (2001 film): Plot

 The next day Raj wakes up to find a partially clothed woman in bed with him and realizes he was tricked and is in Vicky's house.
 He quickly runs back to his house only to see Priya happy and relaxed.
 He enquires if Vicky Came over last night to which Priya confirms Vicky coming over as Raj had sent him over.
-She states she fulfilled his request when he came over as it was his birthday and didn't want him to feel disappointed on his birthday by refusing to give what he was asking from her.
-She further states it should not be a regular occurrence but won't mind if it's on special occasions.
+She states she fulfilled his request when he came over as it was his birthday and didn't want to disappoint him by refusing his request.
+She further states it should not be a regular occurrence and Vicky needs to control himself but won't mind if it's on special occasions.
 After listening to what Priya just said, Raj goes for a run.
-Unable to forget what Priya had said, he thinks Vicky successfully convinced Priya to continue Wife-Swapping overnight by seducing her and they romanced each other with wild passion in every corner of the house and ended the night with Vicky receiving his Birthday Gift by having passionate sex with Priya in her bedroom.
-Next Sonia is found dead and Raj is accused of her murder since his fingerprints are found on the murder weapon – an alcohol bottle.
+Unable to forget what Priya had said, he thinks Vicky successfully convinced Priya to continue Wife-Swapping for the night by seducing her and they romanced each other with wild passion in every corner of the house and they ended the night with Priya giving Vicky his gift by allowing him to have Sex with her in the bedroom.
+That same morning Sonia is found dead and Raj is accused of her murder since his fingerprints are found on the murder weapon – an alcohol bottle.
 Vicky claims how the idea of wife swapping came from Raj, and while Vicky just spent the night in Raj's house, Raj tried to force Sonia and later killed her.
 While in Jail, Vicky visits him and gloats about framing Raj and offers 1.4 million towards taking care of Priya in exchange for Raj accepting he killed Sonia.
 During court proceedings, everything seems to be going against Raj.
 Determined to prove his innocence, Raj manages to escape from the court.
 He meets Priya, who eventually believes in his innocence and aids him in finding out what really happened.
 Their neighbors, the Malhotras recall that Vicky entered the house the night of the murder with someone.
 They decide to search Vikram's house, only to be interrupted by Vikram, who calls the police and then reveals that everything was planned.
 Raj escapes in a car with Priya.